smakhuli/sample_RoR_code/sample_RoR_code/README.md

 Even though it is not a Ruby on Rails (RoR) project, I have structured the folders to match an RoR project and have included the following types of files:

-Models
-Views (both user and admin)
-Controllers (both user and admin)
-Mailers
-Specs (model tests and factories)
-Database migrations
-rake tasks
-routes file
+Models, Views (both user and admin), Controllers (both user and admin), Mailers.
+Specs (model tests and factories), Database migrations, rake tasks and routes file

 This project uses erb for the views, but I have worked on multiple projects that use haml.